-Repositioning Wheat Ridge - Neighborhood Revitalization Strategy (NRS)
+2018/19 Update of the Neighborhood Revitalization Strategy (NRS)

 About the Update

+In 2005, City Council adopted the Neighborhood Revitalization Strategy (NRS) Report, Repositioning Wheat Ridge, and adopted its findings and recommendations as guiding principles for revitalizing the City.
 The strategies and recommendations contained in the NRS were focused on leveraging the City’s strengths and addressing its challenges to assist in returning the City to a vibrant community with a healthy housing market and the thriving commercial centers needed to generate fiscal stability.
 The NRS represented a community conversation, and consensus, about the City’s competitiveness in the early 2000s and what to do about it.
-Most would acknowledge that Wheat Ridge has changed after 13 years and continues to do so, even if feelings about the nature of the City’s development are not uniformly shared.
-In early 2018, City Council agreed that it is time to update the NRS to determine what the City wants to be today and into the future.
+More information on the original 2005 process and report is here.

 - The City took seriously the recommendation of the NRS and faithfully pursued its implementation.

 - The metro area went through a historically exceptional period of demographic and economic growth, which had spillover effects in Wheat Ridge.